1 Tag object

 Correctly labelling the track requires time and effort, but is key to accurately estimate the bird’s position.

 As labelling relies on functions and tools presented later in the tutorial, we recommend first following the basic and advanced tutorials.
-After that, we strongly advise that you read attentively the recommendations for this step provided in Chapter 8.
+After that, we strongly advise that you read attentively the recommendations for this step provided in Labelling tracks.

-Open https://trainset.raphaelnussbaumer.com/ and click on “Upload Tag Label” to load your .csv file.
-Instructions on how to label the file can be found in the dedicated chapter [labelling tracks].
-Once you have finished, export the new csv file in the same folder /data/tag-label/CB619-labeled.csv (TRAINSET will automatically add -labeled in the name).
+Instructions on how to label the file can be found in the dedicated chapter Labelling tracks.
+Once you have finished, click on “save” which will create the label as csv file in the folder /data/tag-label/CB619-labeled.csv.

 Read the exported file with tag_label_read() to update tag$pressure (and, when relevant, tag$acceleration), with a new label column.